Stoff-Studios/Stoff2D/README.md

 > cmake ..
 > cmake --build .
 ```
-Binaries will be placed in build/Debug or build

 ## Example Projects
 To run the example projects, make sure the binary is called from the same
 directory as the res folder.

 Current example games (more to come)
 - shooter